-- Pour ! #1 was baking powder which has baking soda in it so it bubbled over ( more than I expected ) but it didn’t erupt.
+- Pour! #1 was the baking powder which has baking soda in it so it bubbled over (more than I expected) but it didn’t erupt.

 - #3 was the grand finale and it didn’t disappoint.

-- After the experiment was over they played and poured until there were no more bubbles to be had.
-They were chattering so quickly to each other about droids and potions and giggling it was hard to catch what they were pretending it all was, but it was clear they were having a ball.
-After the play date was over my son asked to do more science at play dates.
+- After the experiment was over they played and poured until the bubbles were gone.
+They were chattering so quickly to each other about droids and potions and giggling it was hard to catch what they were pretending it all was.
+But it was clear they were having a ball.
+After the play date was over my son asked to do more play dates with science experiments.
 I am more than willing!